Omarov3000/ali/public/articles/crafting_unique_ui_experiences/text.md

 bgEm: oklch(22.1% 0.067 290)
 ---

-Building consistent and efficient user interfaces can be a daunting task.
+Building consistent and responsive user interfaces can be a daunting task.
 To address this, I've developed a design system and a components library named `U`.
-During its development I focused on innovating and creating unique solutions to the needs of my application called `Unni` to make it stand out and convey its unique identity.
+During its development I focused on innovating and creating unique solutions to the needs of my learning platform called `Unni` to make it stand out and convey its unique identity.

 ### Features of the `U` System: